 Travel Journalist based in Chiang Mai, Thailand.

-Koh Lipe, Koh Kradan, two idylic islands in the Andaman Sea. almost 7 years ago
+Koh Lipe, Koh Kradan, two idylic islands in the Andaman Sea. about 7 years ago

 Anyone done the MAE HONG SON LOOP in Chiang Mai on motorbike?
 Any suggestions or advice much appreciated :)